 Make a Terrycloth Teddy ($5 cost) | Learn about how Teddy Roosevelt got a toy bear named after him, and make a take-home bear for yourself!

 Indiana State Museum Historic Sites

 Details: Most of the Indiana State Museum Historic Sites around the state will be offering free admission.
 From Greek Revival architecture on the banks of the Ohio River to the home of one of Indiana’s most beloved impressionist painters, the perfect day trip is just a hop, skip and jump away.
-Visitors are strongly encouraged to call the site to reserve their visit in advance.
-Note that New Harmony, Whitewater Canal and Gene Stratton-Porter State Historic Sites will not be open.
+Site access and tour space is limited.
+Please contact the site in advance of your visit to learn more and reserve your space.